cssmodel/3d_seismic_modeling/README.md

 Software License (MIT License)

-Copyright (c) 2026 3D Seismic Modeling Autho rs
+Copyright (c) 2026 3D Seismic Modeling Authors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this

 software and associated documentation files (the Software), to deal in the Software without